kaikue/MagicOfTheStars/README.md

 - Enemies
 - Obstacles

-- Be sure to set NUM_RUN_FRAMES and NUM_ROLL_FRAMES to the correct values
 - Default sprite facing is left (remove - in facing calculation if not)
 - Wall slide sprite should face opposite of other sprites
 - Star should be white, colored by material